marcusrossel/live-lightshow/README.md

 The installer might ask you for your password along the way.
 If you would like to know why you need to provide it, check [Why my password?](Documentation/User/2.%20Why%20My%20Password%3F.md) for details.

-After completing the installation process, the _Live Lightshow_ will be accessible using the `lightshow` command.
+After completing the installation process, the _Live Lightshow_ will be accessible using the `lightshow` command and you can delete the downloaded folder if you like.

 ## Using _Live Lightshow_